thangtran3112/gen-ai/README.md

-# E2E GenAI applications on custom Knowledge base
+# GenAI frameworks and applications on custom KnowledgeBase
-- In enterprise environment, we could have lots of internal data sources, such as Wiki, Confluences, PDF, Databases
+- In enterprise environment, we could have lots of internal data sources, such as Wiki, Confluences, PDF, Databases, Images, etc.
 - GenAI applications can work securedly with company Databases and documents to provide smart Automation flows
 - This repository contains various examples, models and setup with custom AI applications.